-The year has been challenging financially due to the impact of higher than anticipated staff pay awards, high energy costs as well as inflationary pressures in other areas.
-The Trust central fee continues to be allocated toward investment in improvement in a range of areas across the Trust, including the SCITT.
+The year has been a challenging one again financially with continued inflationary pressures on various cost areas.
+The trust central fee continues to be allocated toward investment in school improvement across the Trust.

-Total free reserves represents 11% of GAG income, which is slightly higher than the targeted range of 2-10% as set out in the reserves policy.
-Total free reserves represents 7% of total revenue income.
-The level of free reserves varies across the Trust.
-Trust central reserves are 2% of total revenue income, which is below the target level of 5%.
+Total free (Unrestricted and GAG) reserves represent 7% of income, which is within the target range of 5-10% as set out in the reserves policy.
+The level of free reserves varies across the trust. trust central reserves are 1%, which is below the target level of 5% of total annual GAG income.

-Staff costs as a percentage of total revenue income is 78%.
-This is monitored on an ongoing basis to ensure that staffing levels remain sustainable across the Trust.
+Staff costs as a percentage of total revenue income and total revenue costs is 75% and 76% respectively.
+This is monitored on an ongoing basis to ensure that staffing levels remain sustainable across the trust.